Indonesia

 Performance Requirements

-The only performance standards identified relate to the requirement to start production and flare gas utilization within 12 months of the award date in the bid rounds conducted by SKK Migas for gas being flared.
+The only performance standard identified is to start production and the utilization of flare gas within 12 months of the award date in the bid rounds conducted by SKK Migas (for gas being flared).
 There is no mention of an emission standard to be achieved.

 Fiscal and Emission Reduction Incentives